timgilbert/sesquipedalian/README.md

 To start a web server for the application:

     $ lein run
-    10:13:10 INFO  sesquipedalian.server - server started on http://localhost:9899/
+    12:58:53 INFO  sesquipedalian.server - Live server: http://localhost:9899/
+    12:58:53 INFO  sesquipedalian.server - Mock server: http://localhost:9899/?mock=1

-Once the above line appears, the server is serving on [http://localhost:9899/][local].
+Once the above line appears, the server is serving on http://localhost:9899/.

-You can open mutliple browser tabs, enter a username, and hit "join game" - once three users join the browser should redirect each user to /game/XYZ.
+You can open mutliple browser tabs, enter a username, and hit "login" on each one.
+From the lobby, hit "join game" to join a game - once three users join, their browsers should automatically redirect to /game/XYZ.

+## Mock Driver

+If you append ?mock=1 to the URL (second link above) you'll hit the mock server interface.
+In this mode, queries to the server will always product the same results and there won't be communication between multiple clients (this is meant to help with testing the front end).

+On the websocket side, the mock interface lives at `/ws/MOCK/lobby` instead of `/ws/lobby`.
+Clients connected to the mock sockets will be able to trigger messages to the connected sockets by sending async GET/POST requests to `/ws/MOCK/driver`.
+This should allow the client and server code to be worked on more or less independently.

+Details about the driver TBD.

 ## BUGS

 Plentiful and mysterious.

-## Mock Driver

-For testing, clients should connect to `/ws/MOCK/lobby` or `/ws/MOCK/game`.
-Clients connected to these sockets will be able to trigger messages to the connected sockets by sending async GET/POST requests to `/ws/MOCK/driver`.
-This should allow the client and server code to be worked on more or less randomly.

-Details TBD.

 ## Not sure about